MIC-DKFZ/nnUNet/readme.md

 They ship for a variety of GPU memory targets.
 It's all awesome stuff, promised!
 Read more :point_right: [here](documentation/resenc_presets.md) :point_left:

-Also check out our new paper (link available soon!) on systematically benchmarking recent developments in medical image segmentation.
+Also check out our [new paper](https://arxiv.org/pdf/2404.09556.pdf) on systematically benchmarking recent developments in medical image segmentation.
 You might be surprised!

 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...),